ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 Decentralized oracles are designed to overcome the limitations of centralized oracles by eliminating single points of failure.
 A decentralized oracle service comprises multiple participants in a peer-to-peer network that form consensus on off-chain data before sending it to a smart contract.

-A decentralized oracle should (ideally) be permissionless, trustless, and free from administration by a central party; in reality, decentralization among oracles lies on a spectrum.
-There are semi-decentralized oracle networks where anyone can particpate, but with an “owner” that approves and removes nodes based on historical performance.
+A decentralized oracle should (ideally) be permissionless, trustless, and free from administration by a central party; in reality, decentralization among oracles is on a spectrum.
+There are semi-decentralized oracle networks where anyone can participate, but with an “owner” that approves and removes nodes based on historical performance.
 Fully decentralized oracle networks also exist: these usually run as standalone blockchains and have defined consensus mechanisms for coordinating nodes and punishing misbehavior.

 Using decentralized oracles comes with the following benefits: